 Donna D. Lipari‘s The Medium… The Music… and Me was the hit of the United Solo Festival on Theatre Row — adding extra performances and selling out the run.

-Gary Kupper’s rock and roll musical, Rock and Roll Man… The Alan Freed Story, is slated for a run at famed Buck’s County Playhouse in the fall of 2017.
+Gary Kupper’s rock and roll musical, Rock and Roll Man… The Alan Freed Story, enjoyed a 3 week run at famed Buck’s County Playhouse — and that’s just the beginning.
 The show chronicles the life of legendary DJ, Alan Freed, who gave Rock & Roll its name.

-Future plans for the show include another regional or New York run before ultimately moving to a Broadway house the following year.
+Future plans for the show include another regional or New York run before ultimately moving to Broadway.
 Rock on, Gary!

 Hope Weiner’s play, Platform was performed at Dirty Blonds Bombshell Benefit: “the wickedly brilliant Hope Weiner always packs a punch.
 Her words are funny and heartfelt and she is always able to create the most genuine moments on stage — even if the circumstances are quite strange”.

 In 2016, after years of hard work, Stanley Hathaway’s first full length play, March 9, 1965, was showcased in two knock-out readings.
 “I’m enjoying starting the work on the next draft.”, says Stanley.